 - Add three tablespoons of the oil or butter to a large, deep cast iron skillet or Dutch oven set over medium-high heat.

-- Brown the skinless chicken thighs lightly in the pan, then transfer to a paper towel-line plate.
+- Brown the skinless, bone-in chicken thighs lightly in the pan, then transfer to a paper towel-line plate.

 - Add ½ cup of GF chicken broth to the skillet, and use a wooden spoon to pick up the browned pan drippings from the bottom of the skillet.
 (Use more broth if you need to get the rest of the browned bits off of the bottom before proceeding).